ShprAlex/SproutLife/README.md

 I started with a Java implementation because my initial goal was to quickly refine the design, and java is the language I'm most familiar with.
 Popularizing the application may be better done in Javascript.
 I think that current processors are fast enough to run Sprout Life using Javascript in a web browser.

 I hope that others get involved with this project as well.
 In particular, I hope that Sprout Life appeals to programmers for the same reason that GOL does - it is relatively small and self contained and produces results that look cool and are fun to talk about.

+### Notes

+[Evoloops](https://www.youtube.com/watch?v=vbpoTZlNTiw) created by Hiroki Sayama are the current state of the art for evolving cellular automata.
+As you can see from the video link, they evolve, but grow smaller in the process.
+The challenge is that their DNA is physically encoded as part of the organism, which makes it difficult for them to grow in complexity.